 - Bread flour is the key ingredient to super-soft, perfectly-chewy, fluffy cinnamon rolls.
 I also like to add a bit of whole wheat flour to the mix for the slightly richer flavor it contributes, but that's optional.
 If preferred, you can replace the whole wheat flour with additional bread flour or all-purpose flour.

 - I've always used instant yeast for this recipe.
 If you prefer to use active yeast, it should work fine with a 1:1 swap, but I'd recommend proofing it with a portion of the warm milk and sugar rather than adding it directly to the dry ingredients.
 The milk should be cooled to 105º-110ºF for active yeast.

 - Light and dark brown sugar are interchangeable here.
 Use whichever you have.

-If you've made cinnamon rolls from scratch before, this is essentially the same process.
+If you've made homemade cinnamon rolls before, this is essentially the same process.
 The main difference is that we'll be kneading raisins into the dough, which is easy!